Where are the likes of Bibi Khadija, Muhammad (PBUH) and the righteous ones?

-One of the many ways to pull ourselves up by our bootstraps is to look at our own history and revive on the model created by Bibi Khadija, Prophet Muhammad and the righteous leaders.
+One of the many ways to pull ourselves up by our bootstraps is to look at our own history and revive on the model created by Bibi Khadija, Prophet Muhammad, and the righteous leaders.
 Unless we make an effort nothing will change.
-There is hope and here is a plan to bring the change.
+There is hope, and there is a plan to bring the change.

 Muslims are killed and burned mercilessly in Burma, gassed and shelled in Syria and harassed everywhere including America, Australia, Russia, Europe and even in India.
-It is painful to see such humility and there is a way out.
-Muslims need to channel that into positive action instead of negative reactions.
-Of course every group of people is harassed somewhere are the other, but Muslims are getting the bad rap, an effort needs to be made to change that.
+It is painful to see such humility, and there is a way out.
+Muslims need to channel that into affirmative action instead of adverse reactions.
+Of course, every group of people is harassed somewhere are the other, but Muslims are getting the bad rap, an effort needs to be made to change that.

 We have to work on ourselves first; we are our own worst enemies.
 We harass, kill, and murder fellow Muslims for merely differing with us in belief.
-Ahmadiyya and Shia Muslims are not safe in Sunni majorities and Sunnis are not safe in Shia majorities.
-Hindus and Christians are not safe in Muslim majority nations let alone Atheists.
-This attitude of Holier than thou stinks, and as American Muslims we have to reject these attitudes.
+Ahmadiyya and Shia Muslims are not safe in Sunni majorities and Sunnis are not secure in Shia majorities.
+Hindus and Christians are not safe in Muslim majority nations, let alone Atheists.
+This attitude of Holier than thou stinks, and as American Muslims, we have to reject these attitudes.

 Imagine “American Muslims” calling on President Trump and asking, “Mr. President, would you please speak up and do something to stop the harassment of Muslims?”

-If he says, “Get out of here, I will listen to you guys if you are willing to condemn the killing and harassment of minority Christians, Hindus and others in your home countries including your own Shia, Ahmadiyya and other denominations, if you can accept them as fellow Muslims then come and talk to me?”
+What will you do if he says, “Get out of here, I will listen to you guys if you are willing to condemn the killing and harassment of minority Christians, Hindus and others in your home countries including your own Shia, Ahmadiyya, and other denominations, if you can accept them as fellow Muslims then come and talk to me?”

-There is a leadership vacuum and the American Muslims have a responsibility to take the lead.
-We have to be givers to earn the respect.
+There is a leadership vacuum, and the American Muslims have a responsibility to take the lead.
+We have to be givers to earn respect.

 BIBI KHADIJA MODEL

-When Muhammad (pbuh) walked home all excited and trembling with the revelations he had just received and not knowing what to do, his wife Khadija did not discount or question him; she believed and comforted him instead.
+When Muhammad (PBUH) walked home all excited and trembled with the revelations he had just received, he did not know what do next.
+His wife Khadija did not discount or question him; she believed and comforted him instead.

 There is a woman behind the success of every man.
 Indeed, the historians have written that Khadija was “the rock upon which Muhammad built his faith.”

-Bibi Khadija became a catalyst in his mission of creating responsible, accountable, and just societies which is an expression of oneness of creation or simply put Tauheed.
+Bibi Khadija became a catalyst in his mission of creating responsible, accountable, and just societies which is an expression of the oneness of creation or merely put; Tauheed.

-She was with him all the way till he realized his mission.
+She was with him all the way until he realized his mission.
 She saw to it that he succeeded in his goals.
-Khadija was the kind of woman that every man or an organization needs to succeed.
+Khadija was the kind of woman that every man or an organization needs to bring success.

-Khadija was ahead of her time and led the women’s liberation movement of her times.
-She did what no one had done before in any society, she proposed marriage to the man 15 years younger than herself.
-The Prophet accepted and subsequently they were married.
+Khadija was ahead of her time and led the women’s liberation movement.
+She did what no one had done before in any society, she ‘proposed’ to marry the man 15 years younger than herself.
+The Prophet accepted, and subsequently, they were married.
 Thus began the journey of freedom for women, the Prophet restored women’s inalienable God-given right to be free and independent.
 He declared that a woman was responsible for her own deeds on the Day of Judgment as was the man.
 No one bears other’s burden, and each one of us is a full and a dignified human.

-Bibi Khadija and Prophet Muhammad had a strong relationship for 25 years of their life together.
+Bibi Khadija and Prophet Muhammad had a healthy relationship for 25 years of their life together.
 She allowed him the space he needed to grow towards Prophethood.
 And her support remained unequivocal throughout her life.
-Muslims revere and admire the exemplary relationship between Prophet Muhammad (pbuh) and Bibi Khadija.
+Muslims revere and admire the excellent relationship between Prophet Muhammad (PBUH) and Bibi Khadija.